-In late 2019, RMGC was informed that the case file 194/P/2014 had been moved from the PPPO to the prosecutor's office in Prahova.
+In late 2019, RMGC was informed that the case file had been moved from the PPPO to the prosecutor's office in Prahova.
 In March 2020, RMGC was further informed that the Prahova prosecutor's office had closed the file in relation to the commercial relationship between RMGC and the Kadok Group but transmitted the file to another prosecutor's office for continued investigation of the commercial relations between RMGC and a list of service providers.

-In April 2020, RMGC filed a request with the Prahova prosecutor's office, amongst other things, for the removal of the Restriction Order and removal of a notation on RMGC's file at the Romanian Trade Registry that the company was "under criminal investigation".
+In April 2020, RMGC filed a request with the Prahova prosecutor's office, amongst other things, for the removal of the Restriction Order and removal of a notation on RMGC's file at the Romanian Trade Registry that the Company was "under criminal investigation".
 The Prahova prosecutor's office subsequently admitted RMGC's requests and ordered the lifting of the Restriction Order and the removal of the notation from the Trade Register.
 On May 11, 2020 and pursuant to the order of the Prahova prosecutor's office, RMGC received confirmation of the release of the funds in the sum of \$0.3 million.
+However until written confirmation is received, the funds can only be used to pay salaries and salary taxes if no other funds are available.
+After salary payments were made on July 1, all restricted cash has been released.
+RMGC remains engaged in formal procedures to remove the listing from the Trade Register.